LeonMercier/Wolfy3D/README.md

 # Wolfy3D
-A raycasting game in the style of Wolfenstein3D
+A raycasting game in the style of Wolfenstein3D.
+This was a group project with [Maria Aallotar](https://github.com/mariaaallotar).

 ![Screenshot](./screenshot.png)